Training

 The default synchronization scope for driver objects is WdfSynchronizationScopeNone.
 The default synchronization scope for device and queue objects is WdfSynchronizationScopeInheritFromParent.

-If you want the framework to provide queue-level synchronization for a device, the following techniques are available:
+If you want the framework to provide queue-level synchronization for a device, you can use the following techniques:

-• For framework versions 1.9 and later, you should enable queue-level synchronization for individual queues by setting WdfSynchronizationScopeQueue in the WDF_OBJECT_ATTRIBUTES structure of the queue object.
-This is the preferred technique.
+For framework versions 1.9 and later, enable queue-level synchronization for individual queues by setting WdfSynchronizationScopeQueue in the WDF_OBJECT_ATTRIBUTES structure of the queue object.
+This technique is preferred.

-Note that setting a SynchronizationScope value synchronizes only the callback functions that the previous table contains.
-If you want the framework to also synchronize the driver's interrupt, DPC, work-item, and timer object callback functions, the driver must set the AutomaticSerialization member of these objects' configuration structures to TRUE.
+Setting a SynchronizationScope value synchronizes only the callback functions that the previous table contains.
+If you want the framework to also synchronize the driver's interrupt, DPC, work-item, and timer object callback functions, set the AutomaticSerialization member of these objects' configuration structures to TRUE.

 However, you can set AutomaticSerialization to TRUE only if all of the callback functions that you want to synchronize run at the same IRQL.
 Choosing an execution level, which is described next, might result in incompatible IRQL levels.
 In such a situation, the driver must use framework locks instead of setting AutomaticSerialization.
 For more information about the configuration structures for interrupt, DPC, work-item, and timer objects, and for more information about restrictions that apply to setting AutomaticSerialization in these structures, see WDF_INTERRUPT_CONFIG, WDF_DPC_CONFIG, WDF_WORKITEM_CONFIG, and WDF_TIMER_CONFIG.

-If you set AutomaticSerialization to TRUE, you should select queue-level synchronization.
+If you set AutomaticSerialization to TRUE, select queue-level synchronization.

 When a driver creates some types of framework objects, it can specify an execution level for the object.
-The execution level specifies the IRQL at which the framework will call the object's event callback functions that handle a driver's I/O requests.
+The execution level specifies the IRQL at which the framework calls the object's event callback functions that handle a driver's I/O requests.

 If a driver supplies an execution level, the supplied level affects the callback functions for queue and file objects.
 Ordinarily, if the driver is using automatic synchronization, the framework calls these callback functions at IRQL = DISPATCH_LEVEL.
 By specifying an execution level, the driver can force the framework to call these callback functions at IRQL = PASSIVE_LEVEL.
 The framework uses the following rules when setting the IRQL at which queue and file object callback functions are called:

-Note that if your driver provides file object callback functions, you will most likely want the framework to call these callback functions at IRQL = PASSIVE_LEVEL because some file data, such as the file name, is pageable.
+If your driver provides file object callback functions, you most likely want the framework to call these callback functions at IRQL = PASSIVE_LEVEL because some file data, such as the file name, is pageable.

 To supply an execution level, your driver must specify a value for the ExecutionLevel member of an object's WDF_OBJECT_ATTRIBUTES structure.
 The execution level values that your driver can specify are: